Pogba never doubted he would play again after returning from doping ban

 - list 3 of 3F1: Verstappen wins in Las Vegas, Norris second and extends lead

-Pogba received a four-year ban in February 2024 after testing positive for banned substance DHEA, which boosts testosterone levels.
+Pogba received a four-year ban in February 2024 after testing positive for the banned substance DHEA, which boosts testosterone levels.
 The suspension was cut to 18 months after an appeal at the Court of Arbitration for Sport.

 The 32-year-old, who was nearing a return last month before suffering a right ankle injury, came on in the 85th minute of Monaco’s 4-1 defeat by Rennes at Roazhon Park and was met with a standing ovation.